MOQ & Costing for Plush OEM/ODM Projects

 Increase Effective Volume

-- • Premium materials with budget tier targets
+- • Demanding premium material with basic-tier budget

-- • Cutting QC/testing scope to save money
+- • Cutting QC or testing support to save money

-- • Using non-certified materials for children’s products
+- • Using unclear material sources for children’s products

-- • Rushing production below safe lead times
+- • Compressing production schedule beyond safe execution

 Latest MOQ & Costing Insights